Rev. Jan 1, 2026

 There are no restrictions on how you throw the disc.
 You may throw backhand, sidearm, overhand, thumber, or any other way that occurs to you.
 You can throw it with your foot if you want.

-Directors may use any of several methods to define the teeing areas and drop zones.
+Tournament Directors may use any of several methods to define the teeing areas and drop zones.
 A single course may use more than one type of tee.
-When in doubt, ask the Director.
+When in doubt, ask the Tournament Director.
 Here are some common ways of designating teeing areas:

 No. The rule states that all supporting points must be within the teeing area at the time of release.
 “Supporting point” refers to any point on the player that is in contact with the playing surface (in this case the tee pad), rather than to a complete body part such as a foot.
 The part of the foot that is hanging off the end is not a supporting point because it is not in contact with the playing surface, so no violation has occurred.